A late-season trail race in a quiet corner of the beautiful Italian Piedmont valley, well-organized and offering something for everyone.

-“I was inspired by the fact the these have always been the paths where I have been training, and I loved that the other trail runners could discover them, because I love my valley,” said Mau.
+“I was inspired by the fact that these have always been the paths where I have been training, and I loved that the other trail runners could discover them, because I love my valley,” said Mau.

 With a big smile and infectious energy, it’s easy to see how Mau has made the race such a success.
 An accomplished runner and former Lafuma athlete from 2006-2013, Mau now concentrates on race organization (also including the Red Bull vertical 3k) and managing the Spirito Trail Team.

 Despite still being the main race director and sole organizer (along with help from friends and family), he made time to talk with several runners as he coordinated numerous duties from race HQ at the finish line.